Get your personal plan match in 2 minutes

 Pre-Existing Conditions: The Biggest Differentiator

 If you have any health condition diagnosed in the past few years, the pre-existing condition policy will likely matter more than monthly cost.
-Waiting periods among our vetted plans range from zero (Zion HealthShare, Presidio Healthcare) to 12+ months.
+Waiting periods among our vetted plans range from zero (Zion HealthShare, for its three covered conditions) to 12+ months.
 This is often the deciding factor.
+Unlike regulated insurance, where the ACA prohibits charging more or denying coverage based on pre-existing conditions, health sharing plans set their own rules — and those rules vary dramatically.

 PlanWaiting PeriodDetails